Application Process

 Details

-No, an MSIC is a specialized maritime security identification specific to port and offshore facility access, not a general security license for security guard work.
+No, an MSIC is a specialised maritime security identification specific to port and offshore facility access, not a general security license for security guard work.

 - stevedores